Jaasim2008/pyOS/README.md

 ### About

+PyOS is Textual Operating System Software, Its Compatible with Any Windows Machine!

-This Software is Purely Written in Python.
+And Its Purely Written in Python.
 Many More Features will Be Added!

 Thanks For Using!